hundalrs/recognition_app/README.md

 * 6:30pm - Decided to use Kairos api and decided on using public urls for MVP
 * 9:00pm - Made the app look nicer and organized into less components
 * 12:20am - API call is working and prints age on screen
-* 2:30am - all my work is pushed to github
+* 2:30am - All my work is pushed to github

 ## Learning Objectives